Home/Blog/Well-Being/Health Benefits/5 Amazing Health Benefits of Kiwi That You Cannot Miss!

 Read time : 6 min

-In this blog, let’s discover the top health benefits of kiwi, its nutritional profile, and innovative ways to add it to your diet.
+In this blog, we will explore the evidence-based health benefits of kiwi, its detailed nutritional profile, and simple ways to add it to your diet.
+We will also discuss important safety precautions regarding kiwi consumption.

 What is Kiwi Fruit and Where Does it Come From?

-The kiwi, also known as the kiwi fruit, is a large berry-like fruit.
-It belongs to the genus Actinidia.
-Kiwis were commercially cultivated in New Zealand, but it is believed that kiwis originated from eastern China.
+The kiwi, also known as the kiwi fruit, is botanically a large berry-like fruit belonging to the genus Actinidia.
+While it is commercially cultivated in New Zealand, the kiwi is believed to have originated from eastern China [3].

 Kiwi Fruit Nutrition Facts (Per 140g Serving)